 - Reviewing and following the Workforce Manager quick start guide

 - Communicating and facilitating information security practices among those whom they manage;

 - Ensuring that Workforce Members understand their key responsibilities with respect to information security and are trained for their current roles or any roles for which they are considered;

 - Promptly reporting security-related incidents and violations according to Unit and Campus procedures;

 - Incorporating information security into processes for recruitment, hiring, onboarding, and separation or change of employment; this includes:

 - Establishing security duties of positions and including them in the job description or appointment letter;

-- Ensuring Workforce Member access to Institutional Information and IT Resources are appropriate and are modified, added, or removed as needed, including in response to separation or change of departments;
+- Ensuring Workforce Member access to Institutional Information and IT Resources is appropriate and is modified, added, or removed as needed, including in response to separation or change of departments;

 - Ensuring continued availability of Institutional Information required for UC Business continuity when a Workforce Member separates or changes departments;

-- See Section III, Subsection 7 of UC’s Electronic Information Security Policy (link is external) for additional cybersecurity tasks before, during and after employment of Workforce Members.
+- See Section III, Subsection 7 of UC’s Electronic Information Security Policy for additional cybersecurity tasks before, during and after employment of Workforce Members, including documentation requirements.

 - UC Business and Finance Bulletin IS-3, Electronic Information Security (especially Section IV Compliance/Responsibilities; and Section III, Subsection 7 Human Resource Security)

 - UC System-wide IS-3 Role Guides